mraypold/timezone-finder/Readme.md

 Simply run `pm2 start processes.json`.

-To stop the express application run `pm2 stop processes.json`.
+To stop the express application, run `pm2 stop processes.json`.

 You should further harden the application and reverse proxy through nginx (or other webserver) to suite your specific needs.